astramieri/oci-ai-foundations/docs/sequence_models.md

 - Time Series Analysis
     - Predict future values

+*Sequence models are indeed well-suited for tasks involving sequentially ordered data points or events, such as time series analysis, natural language processing, speech recognition, and language translation.
+However, for image classification and object recognition, traditional machine learning models and convolutional neural networks (CNNs) are more commonly used.*

 ## Recurrent Neural Networks (RNNs)

 Recurrent Neural Networks (RNNs) are a class of neural network architectures specifically designed to handle sequential data.
 Unlike traditional feedforward neural network, RNNs have a **feedback loop** that allows information to persist across different timesteps.